A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 • Institute for Surgery Technology and Biomechanics, University of Bern

-With his foundation, my father also established foundations in Spain, North America, and endowed chairs and programs all over the world.
+With his foundation, my father also established foundations in Spain and North America, and endowed chairs and programs all over the world.

 What was the major project your father had in mind, and for which he had put aside the money he received after selling off Protek?